pinacai/PINAC_Workspace/README.md

 - Search for contacts from your Google Contacts directory and retrieve them immediately,
 - Easily locate and download your files stored in Google Drive.
 While the backend functionality is already in place, we are actively working on integrating the Google Drive features into the app's front end.
 -  You can engage in conversations with an AI to tap into LLM's extensive knowledge and receive assistance on a wide range of topics.
+- The incredibly responsive design allows you to keep it to the side while opening other tabs, eliminating the need to minimize!

 ## 🎨 UI Design
 <img src="https://github.com/pinacai/PINAC_Workspace-2.0/blob/main/assets/app_theme.png" alt="app screenshot">